 Looking out over the cut milo field, we could see pheasants milling about for food.
 Mother Nature had laid out a new white canvas overnight.
-The fresh snow and the sparse cover made the pheasants look like tiny black checkmarks on a recently graded piece of paper.
+The fresh snow and the sparse cover made the ring-necked pheasants look like tiny black checkmarks on a recently graded piece of paper.
 Little did we know that in the field, just like errors on a quiz, mistakes would cost us, cost us birds in our game vests.

 The long-tails scooted in and out from under a thin cover of bent stalks and clumps of weeds.
 A nearby hedgerow on the opposite corner funneled pheasants from thick cover to their morning breakfast café.
 A field of milo.
 The sun’s rays would start crystalizing the snow, which would make our approach difficult.
 The crunching ice beneath our boots would give our positions away and signal a call to play hide and seek with the advancing orange clad army.